Symptomatic Cold medicines

 Do not use with alcohol.

 Interaction of Phenylephrine hydrochloride with MAO inhibitors causes a hypertensive effect; with tricyclic antidepressants (amitriptyline) - increases the risk of cardiovascular side effects; with digoxin and cardiac glycosides - leads to arrhythmias and heart attack.
 Concomitant use of phenylephrine with other sympathomimetics increases the risk of cardiovascular side effects.
 Concomitant use may reduce the effectiveness of β-blockers and other antihypertensive agents (reserpine, methyldopa) with an increased risk of hypertension and cardiovascular side effects.
-Phenylephrine may cause severe hypertension when it used along with indomethacin and bromocriptine.
+Phenylephrine may cause severe arterial hypertension when used along with indomethacin and bromocriptine.
 Rauwolfia alkaloids reduce the therapeutic effect of phenylephrine hydrochloride.

 Cimetidine, hormonal contraceptives and isoniazid enhance the effect of caffeine.